 Sundance Square offers a variety of boutiques, clothing stores and even a chocolate factory where you can sample a few treats.
 Head to Stockyards for all your touristy knick-knacks and western-themed items and stop by M.L.
 Leddy's for custom, handmade boots, belts, buckles, saddles and more.
 On Saturdays and Sundays, savvy travelers can visit the Cattle Barn flea market for bargain shopping.

-Best Local Souvenir: Cowboy hats and boots.
+Hot Tips: Cowboy hats and boots.